Solomon Islands entry requirements for Brazil passport holders

 Visa on arrival

-Get your visa on arrival at Honiara International Airport.
-Have a printed copy of your return ticket and hotel booking ready — the immigration officer will ask for both.
-The visa costs around $100 SBD (Solomon Islands dollars) and is valid for up to 3 months.Check visa detailsRequired
+Get your visa at Honiara International Airport upon arrival.
+Have a printed copy of your hotel booking and return ticket ready — the immigration officer will ask for both.
+The visa costs $100 SBD (about $12 USD) and is valid for up to 3 months, but confirm the exact fee at the counter as it may change.Check visa detailsRequired

 Valid passport

-Your passport must be valid for at least 6 months beyond your intended stay.
-Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required
+Your passport must be valid for at least 6 months beyond your intended departure date from the Solomon Islands.
+Airlines check this before boarding — if your passport expires sooner, you will be denied boarding.Required

 Return or onward ticket